ayusharyan13/E-CommerceApp/README.md

-# amazon_clone
+# E-Commerce App

-A new Flutter project.
+A Flutter project with admin , seller and buyer panel.

 ## Getting Started